-The Gulf of Mexico is heavily traveled by marine vessels, with several commercial ports near U.S. Navy OPAREAs.
-Two major ports within the Gulf of Mexico Range Complex, New Orleans and Corpus Christi, were ranked seventh and eighth respectively in total trade (tonnage) in 2013 (American Association of Port Authorities, 2014).
-Each port processed over 76 million tons of goods.
-In addition, the port of South Louisiana was the top-ranked U.S. port by tonnage, processing nearly 240 million tons of cargo (American Association of Port Authorities, 2014).
-Recreation activities offshore consist of game and sport fishing, charter boat fishing, sport diving, sailing, power cruising, and other boating activities.
+Recreational activities offshore consist of game and sport fishing, charter boat fishing, sport diving, sailing, power cruising, and other boating activities.
 Commercial ferries operate off the shores of Texas (Corpus Christi and Galveston), Louisiana (Cameron), Mississippi (Ship Island and Gulfport), and Alabama (Dauphin Island and Fort Morgan).

-There are approximately 1.3 million recreational vessels registered in the Gulf States (U.S. Coast Guard, 2015).
+There are approximately 1.3 million recreational vessels registered in the Gulf States (excluding Florida vessels which were counted with southeast Atlantic states) (U.S. Coast Guard, 2017).
+The number of vessels is approximately 11 percent of all recreational vessels registered in the United States and is about the same as the number of vessels registered in coastal states from Maine to Maryland.
 Popular sport diving and fishing sites within the Gulf of Mexico consist of natural and artificial reefs, including shipwrecks.
 A popular diving destination in the Gulf is the Flower Garden Banks National Marine Sanctuary, which consists of the East and West Flower Garden Banks and Stetson Bank.
-The three areas in the 42 NM2 sanctuary are approximately 130 mi. northeast of the Corpus Christi OPAREA and approximately 190 mi. west of the New Orleans OPAREA (National Oceanic and Atmospheric Administration, 2016).
+The three areas in the 42 NM sanctuary are approximately 130 mi. northeast of the Corpus Christi OPAREA and approximately 190 mi. west of the New Orleans OPAREA (National Oceanic and Atmospheric Administration, 2016b).